hexaonelabs/hexa/README.md

   Software Architect & Blockchain Developer

   Mr. Fazio is a software architect and blockchain developer with over 15 years of industry experience.
 He has worked on a variety of projects ranging from cloud enterprise software to blockchain applications focusing last 3 years exclusively in the Web 3 industry.
-He is passionate about building decentralized solutions and is currently working on the d-workspace project.
+He is passionate about building decentralized solutions and is currently working on the hexa project.

   LinkedIn: [https://www.linkedin.com/in/fazio-nicolas/](https://www.linkedin.com/in/fazio-nicolas/)